The CCNY James Baldwin Centennial Celebration

 Live Music by students from the CCNY Music Department

-President’s Award conferred by Vincent Boudreau to Trevor Baldwin, on behalf of the Baldwin family
+President’s Award conferred by Vincent Boudreau upon Trevor Baldwin, nephew and founder of the Baldwin United Fund, accepting on behalf of the Baldwin family

-Keynote Conversation w/ Herb Boyd, Quincy Troupe, and Trevor Baldwin
+Keynote Conversation: “Remembering Baldwin” w/ Herb Boyd, Quincy Troupe, and Trevor Baldwin

-Performance of “A Letter to My Nephew” by students from DeWitt Clinton High School
+Performance of James Baldwin’s “A Letter to My Nephew” by students from DeWitt Clinton High School (Baldwin’s alma mater)

 (moderated by Emily Raboteau)

-Panel 2: “Baldwin’s Diasporic Footprint” w/ Farah Jasmine Griffin, Rich Blint and Soraya Palmer
+Panel 2: “Baldwin in the World: His trans-Atlantic Legacy” w/ Farah Jasmine Griffin, Rich Blint and Soraya Palmer

 (moderated by Kedon Willis)